mcbrineellis/ansible-role-postfix-opendkim/README.md

 `ansible-galaxy collection install ansible.posix`

 ## Role Variables
-Make sure to set these variables when calling this playbook.
+Make sure to set these variables when using this role.

 ```
 my_domain: yourdomain.com